EberlyODL/heympbook/sound.md

 - S: I learned last week that if I increase the temperature, I give more kinetic energy to the atoms in the gas.
 If they have more kinetic energy, then they will move faster... so does that means that sound travels faster on a hot day?
 - M: Yes, it does!
 Pretty cool, isn't it?

+> Notice that changing the frequency of sound waves does not change the speed of the sound traveling in air.
+What would an orchestra sound like if all the different pitches (frequencies) traveled to your ear at different speeds?
+Pretty terrible, can you see why?